 Misleading and deceptive conduct has a very broad applicability.
 Rather than look at particular actions or circumstances, Courts look at the "overall impression" of an agent's conduct.
 Two examples of scenarios where agents may be liable for misleading and deceptive conduct are:

 No intent is required to be found guilty.
 The buyer doesn't even need to actually be mislead or deceived!
-The only thing that matters is whether, tested objectively, the conduct was misleading or deceptive.
+The only thing that matters is whether, tested objectively, the conduct was misleading or deceptive, or likely to mislead or deceive.

-If, after saying that, the agent assists the buyer in completing the contract (including advising on the meaning and effect of certain terms), this may be interpreted as providing advice and making representations the buyer may assume they can rely on and leave you open to liability.
+If, after saying that, the agent assists the buyer in completing the contract (including advising on the meaning and effect of certain terms), this may be interpreted as providing advice and making representations the buyer may assume they can rely on and leave the agent open to liability.

 So what can you do?